 While dying your hair might seem like a harmless thing to do, the chemicals present in the dyes you use are anything but harmless for your hair.
 They make your hair shaft porous to the point of exposing your hair’s cortex (2).
 This damage can last for up to two months, even with proper care for your hair.
 Permanent dyes do the most damage to your hair.

-Putting your hair up all the time can pull them at the roots and weaken them.
-This can result in excessive hair fall.
 Also, the accessories used can damage your hair when it is tied or pinned, resulting in breakage.
 Tying up your hair when it is wet can cause permanent damage to it.

 5. Over Brushing